-- After being murdered by Set, the god Osiris from Egyptian Mythology was resurrected twice but couldn't stay in our world either time.
+- After being murdered by Set, the god Osiris from Egyptian Mythology was resurrected twice but couldn't stay in the living world either time.
 The first time, he died almost immediately after having sex with Isis and impregnating her with Horus.
 The second time, he was shuffled off to the underworld to rule over the dead.
 This wasn't such a bad deal for him, though, as in Egyptian Mythology the underworld is a pretty nice place, more akin to heaven than to other mythological underworlds.
 And Osiris stayed a powerful god and was venerated by the people of Egypt as one of their chief deities.

 - In BIONICLE, it was explained post-cancellation that the characters who have died in the Matoran Universe (which amounts to a good 95% of all the deaths in the story), are actually alive, but trapped on a space station called the Red Star.
 They were, by design, supposed to teleport back to the Universe after death, but due to a system glitch, remained stuck on the Star.

 - At the conclusion of Persona 2 Innocent Sin, Maya Amano is stabbed fatally with the Lance of Longinus, fulfilling the Oracle of Maia and destroying the world.
 Philemon offers a solution by creating an alternate reality, at the cost of the party's memories and their friendship.
 Tatsuya refuses to forget, initiating the events of Eternal Punishment.
 However, even at the end of this chapter, the original Tatsuya from Innocent Sin must return to the post-apocalyptic world he'd left behind in order to avoid a paradox in the new world and leave his friends, including Maya, to their lives without him.